7Block Labs

 3.4 Configure registrar policies

-If your team operates a registrar or relies on programmatic registration flows:
+If your team runs a registrar or uses programmatic registration flows, here are a couple of important tips:

 3.5 Monitor and alert like SREs

-• Use the Automation debugging script to triage paused, underfunded, or gas‑limit‑failing upkeeps.
-Feed results to your alerting stack. (docs.chain.link)
+• Check out the Automation debugging script to help you figure out any paused, underfunded, or gas-limit-failing upkeeps.
+Then, plug those results into your alerting stack. (docs.chain.link)

 4) Practical examples you can lift today